 You might think training a deaf dog is difficult.
 But canines are experts at reading body language, so hand signals are just as effective as verbal cues.

-Each year, many dogs are surrendered to shelters because they’re deaf.
+Each year, many deaf dogs are surrendered to shelters.
 Unfortunately, few will find forever homes.
 But people who train and live with hearing-impaired dogs will tell you that deafness should not be regarded as a handicap.

 Deaf dogs can learn as well as those that hear.
 You just have to use visual rather than verbal or sound cues.
 In fact, because dogs are so good at reading body language, training can actually be easier this way.
 The trick is having a clear signal for each command, and to keep that signal consistent.